Merwin-Rebello/100days/README.md

 Q11) Custom NAVBAR  for website

+Q12) To give an input as an audio tag and give a link to download it.

-Q12) to make a digital clock using html and javascript
+Q13)to make a digital clock using html and javascript